Catena 4551 Integrated LoRaWAN Node

 Pricing and Availability

-The Catena 4551 is available for pre-order now, shipping in December 2017.
+The Catena 4551 is available now.
 MCCI offers several variants.

 - The basic board ("BASIC"): ships with 12 and 16-pin terminal strips, unassembled.
 User attaches antenna (and terminal strips if desired).
-Whip antennas suitable for 868 MHz and 915 MHz operation are supplied.
+Whip antennas suitable for 868 MHz, 915 MHz, and 865 MHz operation are supplied.

 - The contact monitoring system ("M101"): assembled unit for monitoring up to four contact closures, with screw terminals, 2xAAA battery clip and whip antenna.